Bubbly Pet

 Your dog’s teeth are equally important as any other organ of the body.
 Some dog owners take it lightly, but it can be life increasing or decreasing factor for your little friend.

-The plague and tartar gathered on the teeth by the bacteria can lead to periodontal disease, which enters the bloodstream and damages the vital organs.
+The plague and tartar gathered on the teeth by the bacteria can lead to periodontal disease, which enters the bloodstream and damages vital organs.

 Care